dtcenter/METplus/docs/Users_Guide/getting_started.rst

 already available on disk and running in realtime is when the system needs to wait for the observations to be available on the system.

-In METplus, the LOOP_BY configuration can be used
+In METplus, the LOOP_BY configuration can be used.

 LOOP_BY = VALID or REALTIME to have METplus proceed through the data based on Valid Time.